taniarascia/taniarascia.com/content/posts/2015-10-07-easiest-flex-grid-ever.md

 ![](../images/Screen-Shot-2015-10-07-at-5.53.02-PM.png)

-And now you have a perfectly functional, semantic layout based on Flexbox!
+And now you have a perfectly functional, semantic layout based on flexbox!